-- A. A sight distance area of fifty (50') feet from a street intersection must be irrigated and landscaped with sod. - B. A sight distance area of ten (10') feet from a driveway cut may not contain plants with a mature height greater than two (2') feet.

-C. Landscape beds (when used) within the Parkway Strip must be irrigated and mulched with aggregate mulch.
+- A. A sight distance area of fifty (50') feet from a street intersection must be irrigated and landscaped with sod. - B. A sight distance area of ten (10') feet from a driveway cut may not contain plants with a mature height greater than two (2') feet. - C. Landscape beds (when used) within the Parkway Strip must be irrigated and may only contain aggregate mulch.

-4.12 Front Yard Landscape
+4.12 Landscape Used as Screening